 After a few turns, I felt a marked change under my skis.
 My ski tails sank deep into a layer of depth hoar (ubiquitous “sugar snow” that causes most Colorado killer avalanches).
 My optimism vanished like snow on a wind scoured ridge.

 Safety was about 50 feet away, where Izzo stood at the edge of the gully, and I turned that way intending to take a decision break on safe ground.
 It was too late.
 I’d only moved a few feet when a vertical fracture opened between me and my only hope for safety.
 A split second later, the snow I was on began to slide.
 I didn’t know what size avalanche I was in.
 If the slide was small I had a chance.
 So I dug my ski pole grips into the slope and tried to stop myself.
 My effort was futile.
 For a moment I slid slowly and gazed with forlorn longing as the side of the gully moved out of reach.
 Then the slide picked up speed.
 I flipped on my back and my skis came off.
 For an instant I saw the snow boiling around me in a terrifying vortex.

-I tried to protect myself.
-It was no use.
-I was caught in a comber of snow — a maelstrom like the break of a tsunami.
+I was caught in a comber of snow — a power of nature, like the break of a tsunami.
 Spun and flipped over, I felt my arms and legs thrown like a rag doll’s.
 All was darkness and violence as I tumbled faster and faster, losing all control.
 With a bone jarring explosion my left femur broke as it surrendered to impossible force.
 I hadn’t hit anything — bone had sheared in cross currents of snow.
 Then I slammed into a hard surface which, reconstructing the accident after, I realized was the lip of a headwall near the bottom of the Bowl.